Heinrich von Kleist: Relationship with Henriette Vogel and suicide pact

 Kleist met Henriette Vogel in 1809 through his friend Adam Müller; a friendship flourished.
 They shared a fondness for music, and according to Ernest Peguilhen, Henriette Vogel asked her friend to explain to her the art of war, as well as to teach her fencing, for the dramatist was a soldier.
 The relationship between the two became intimate in the autumn of 1811.
 According to their contemporaries, there was no fire of passion but a purely spiritual love.
 His cousin Marie von Kleist, the most important sponsor and confidant of Heinrich von Kleist, also made sure these rumors spread.
 According to the autopsy report, Vogel was suffering from cancer.

-On November 21, 1811, the two traveled from Berlin to Wannsee.
-Prior to their departure, they penned farewell letters, which along with an account of the final night they spent at the inn Gasthof Stimming, are part of world literature.
+On 21 November 1811 the two traveled from Berlin to Wannsee.
+Prior to their departure, they penned farewell letters, along with an account of the final night they spent at the inn Gasthof Stimming.
 Upon their arrival in the vicinity of the Wannsee in Potsdam, Kleist shot Henriette, then turned the gun on himself.
 They were buried together in a common grave at Kleine Wannsee (Bismarckstrasse), which became a tourist attraction.
 It was re-designed prior to the bi-centenary of their deaths.
 On that occasion, direct access from Wannsee station to the grave was built.
 The gravestone, erected by Germans in 1936, was rotated, and shows engraved original text written by Max Ring and the Pater Noster's request: "forgive us our guilt" as well as the names and data of Henriette Vogel and Heinrich von Kleist.